 The DSL and Deputy DSLs and Headteacher are trained every two years in child protection, Prevent and inter-agency working by the local authority and they attend further child protection courses to ensure that they stay abreast of child protection issues.
 The team attend network meetings run by the local authority, which are held termly and focus on inter-agency work.
 The Deputy DSLs are trained to the same standard as the DSL.
-The DSL, two of the DDSLs, the Headteacher and Deputy Head as well as the Safeguarding Trustee and HR Manager are all trained in Safer Recruitment.
+The DSL, two of the DDSLs (one of whom is the Deputy Head) and the Headteacher, as well as the Safeguarding Trustee and HR Manager are all trained in Safer Recruitment.
+The DSL and all DDSLs hold a Level 3 DSL qualification.
+All staff on the Safeguarding team receive annual inter-agency working training as well as informal updates.